Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Separation results

-A similar verification by inspection shows that none of the two optimal $\F_0$-piercing lattices in~\cref{fig:output1} pierces both rectangles in $\F_1 \setminus F_0$; indeed, the first lattice does not pierce the $2 \times 4$ rectangle, and the second lattice does not pierce the $4 \times 2$ rectangle.
+None of the two optimal $\F_0$-piercing lattices pierces both rectangles in $\F_1 \setminus \F_0$; indeed, the first lattice does not pierce the $2 \times 4$ rectangle, and the second lattice does not pierce the $4 \times 2$ rectangle.
 Since these are the only two optimal $\F_0$-piercing lattices, we conclude that the separation gap implied by $\F_1$ is even larger.

-Next we provide the technical details that provide specifications for adapting the program for computing the optimal lattice piercing density for $\F_1$.
-Since $\F_0 \subset \F_1$ the bounds in Lemmas~\ref{lem:specific1} through~\ref{lem:specific-16y} still hold.
-In addition, the following specific lemmas for the new rectangles allow for an efficient implementation of the program.
-Since they are analogous to Lemmas~\ref{lem:specific-61x} through~\ref{lem:specific-16y}, their proofs are omitted.
-It should be noted that the slightly weaker versions of these lemmas with $6$ replaced by $8$ suffice for the program implementation (at a modest increase in complexity) and the corresponding proofs are even simpler.
+The program finds that the optimal piercing density is $1/5$ (\ie, $1/A$ where $A=5$); There are two optimal $\F_1$-piercing lattices with density $1/5$, see Table~\ref{tab:lattices} and Fig.~\ref{fig:output2}, and no $\F_1$-piercing lattices with $A>5$.